koskenni/beta/betaref.md

 the application of the rule.
 There are several alternatives to position the dot after substitution.

-When the record is red in, a double hatch `##` is placed to the beginning and the end of the record.
-The hatch has an important function in showing the beginning and end of the record.
+When the record is red in, a double hash `##` is placed to the beginning and the end of the record.
+The hashh has an important function in showing the beginning and end of the record.
 If there is \# on the left side of a certain character, it marks the beginning of the record.
 If \# is located to the right of the character, it marks the end of the record.
-Because of the special meaning of the hatch (\#) character it is recommended that this character will not be used except for indicating the beginning and end of the logical record.
+Because of the special meaning of the hash (\#) character it is recommended that this character will not be used except for indicating the beginning and end of the logical record.